jessev14/curtain-animations/README.md

 ## Usage
-Click the new Curtain Animation toolbar button on the token toolbar.
+Click the new Curtain Animation toolbar button on the lighting toolbar.

 Enter text and select image to be displayed during animation.